-It’s hard to think about Clarks without thinking of their uber popular chukka, the Desert boot.
-Definitely the most popular chukka boot on Earth and quite possibly one of the most iconic boots of all time, the shoe’s development was spearheaded by Nathan Clark, the great grandson of the founder of Clark’s.
-He was stationed in what was then Burma in World War 2 and noticed that a lot of the soldiers there wore crepe-soled boots with suede uppers, a design originally made to be worn by soldiers fighting in Africa’s Western Desert Campaign.
+It’s definitely the most popular chukka boot on Earth and quite possibly one of the most iconic boots of all time.
+Nathan Clark, the great-grandson of the founder of Clark’s, developed the shoe when he was stationed in Burma during World War 2 and noticed that many soldiers there wore crepe-soled boots with suede uppers.

-[Love these informal, inexpensive boots?
+Do You love these informal, inexpensive boots?
 Compare prices on Amazon and Clarks.com!]

 Clarks Desert Boot First Glance

-Indeed, you just cannot judge this shoe by the same standards as Aldens or any brand that costs over $300.
-It would be completely unfair.
-People who are used to spending more on their boots take a look at the Desert boot and point out that it’s shapeless, there are no curves, they’re not sexy, they don’t have much form, all of which is true.
+People who spend a lot more on their boots look at the Desert boot and point out that it’s shapeless, there are no curves, they’re not sexy, they don’t have much form, all of which is true.

-But it is what it is.
-They’re inexpensive shoes and a big upside to all that informality is that they’re pretty great in warm weather and while I might make enemies saying this, I think that so long as you can’t see your socks, they can be worn with shorts.
-Now, that’s a controversial statement and many, many people will disagree with me on that.
-I’m just saying that if I’m wearing shorts and a collar and I want to look dressier than sneakers or flip flops, I don’t have an issue with the Desert boot.
+Now, that’s a controversial statement, and many people will disagree with me on that.
+I’m just saying that if I wear shorts and a collar and want to look dressier than sneakers or flip-flops, I don’t have an issue with the Desert boot.

 [Related: Chukkas or Chelseas, which is right for you?]

-- Oakwood suede is most popular material
+- Oakwood suede is the most popular material

 - Made in Vietnam